inforlife/process/code-review.md

 It is highly recommended (but not required) to add a Review summary before submitting the review.

+If during the review, the reviewer decides to make any changes to the code, instead of giving a status to the review, he assigns back the review to the branch owner for approval.

 **Code review may be skipped for issues developed through [pair programming](https://en.wikipedia.org/wiki/Pair_programming).**

 ## Code Climate